Westfield River Waterfront Cleanup

 Environmental Justice

-Environmental Justice Neighborhood.
+The cleanup area is located in an Environmental Justice Neighborhood.
 These neighborhoods are often overlooked for environmental improvements.
-Environmental Justice Neighborhoods are defined by the following criteria:
+Environmental Justice Neighborhoods are defined by the following criteria:- The annual median household income is 65 percent or less of the statewide annual median household income,

 - People who have been or are marginalized or underrepresented make up 40 percent or more of the population, and/or